-UC3 Sensii ng R.UC3.9 IoT Sensing gateway shall support 1 to many standard IP based (i.e. TCP transport) M2M communication protocol to interface a number N of connecting Sensing units (e.g. broadcast type).
+UC3 Sensing R.UC3.9 loT Sensing gateway shall support 1 to many standard IP based (i.e. TCP transport) M2M communication protocol to interface a number N of connecting Sensing units (e.g. broadcast type).
 The IoT Sensing gateway is either a VM, or a Docker container.
 Regardless, SEMIOTICS NFV component is able to orchestrate/bui Id such V/C- NF (for Virtual or Container Network Function, respectively) with the specified communication requirements assuming network connectivity to the respective IoT Gateway is available from the NFV layer.
-Planned.
-Integration of this functionality in the corresponding UC is planned.
-Section 4 and 5 R.UC3.12 loT Sensing gateway shall be capable to run Linux (e.g. Ubuntu OS) and standard graphics and browser libraries.
+Completed.
+Section 4 and 5.
+R.UC3.12 IoT Sensing gateway shall be capable to run Linux (e.g. Ubuntu OS) and standard graphics and browser libraries.
 Similar to R.UC3.9, NFVO is able to orchestrate a VNF with such requirements.
-Planned.
-Integration with the UC is planned.
-Section 5 R.UC3.13 IoT Sensing gateway should be able to support http and standard protocols for cloud interfacing.
+Completed.
+Section 4.
+R.UC3.13 IoT Sensing gateway should be able to support http and standard protocols for cloud interfacing.
 The same explanation for R.UC3.12.
-Planned.
-Integration with the UC is planned.
-Section 5 R.UC3.14 The specific M2M protocol adopted on UC3 is based on MQTT.
-A MQTT broker service will be available to dispatch messages between the coordinating SEMIOTICS NFV component is able to orchestrate a MQTT broker on demand at a precise Planned.
-Integration with the UC is planned.
-Section 3 and 4.
+Completed.
+Section 4.
+R.UC3.14 The specific M2M protocol adopted on UC3 is based on MQTT.
+A MQTT broker service will be available to dispatch messages between the coordinating SEMIOTICS NFV component is able to orchestrate a MQTT broker on demand at a precise Completed.
+Section 4.